 Of course, the core of this recipe is in the bread.
 I made it with a regular store-bought loaf of bread, but next time I plan to make my homemade bread so I can have more uniform pieces of bread in the casserole.
 But for now, it worked to get a baseline on the recipe, and it was still good, there were just a few pieces that were cooked more than others.

 Anyway, back to the recipe.
 Typical French toast is made by dipping bread into a mixture of egg, milk, cinnamon, and vanilla (in our recipe).
-I also wanted to add a bit of sweetness to this casserole, so I put in some brown sugar as well.
+Since I wanted to add a bit of sweetness to this casserole, I put in some brown sugar as well.

 I started by cutting the slices of bread into ninths (two cuts one way, two cuts the other way), and piled all of that into a greased 9×13 baking dish.
 I didn’t put it in nicely but did make sure that it covered the dish evenly.

-Then, in a bowl, whisk together the eggs, milk, brown sugar, vanilla, and cinnamon.
+In a large mixing bowl, whisk together the eggs, milk, brown sugar, vanilla, and cinnamon.

 Pour the egg mixture over the bread, making sure to get as much of the bread as possible.
 Cover the dish, and refrigerate it for at least a couple hours, up to overnight.

-When you are ready to bake, preheat the oven to 350.
+When you are ready to bake, preheat the oven to 350F.
 I recommend letting the dish sit out at least while the oven is preheating, maybe even a little before that.
-You don’t want to put a cold glass dish into a hot oven because it could expand the glass too quickly and shatter.
-I may have experience in this from years ago………
+You don’t want to put a cold glass dish into a hot oven.
+It could expand the glass too quickly and shatter.
+I may have experience in this from years ago.

 - 1 loaf bread

 - 3 cups milk